ProjectLibertyLabs/gateway/services/account/README.md

 # Account-Service

-A service enabling easy interaction with DSNP accounts on Frequency
+A service enabling easy interaction with DSNP accounts on Frequency.
+For example, here are some interactions that are provided by account-service:
+- Account creation (and behind the scenes delegation to the provider)
+- Username, or handle, claiming
+- Exporting private graph keys
+- Easy integration with Web3 wallets
+- Sessions??

 ## Table of Contents